 In terms of making a garden seem larger, ‘small garden trees can help,’ says garden designer Hannah Rickards.
 Try using ‘two trees, to frame the end of a path leading to the next area of the garden.’

-This small palm tree shown above adds a tropical focal point for this garden, whilst cleverly splitting the layout into two areas.
-Take a look at our best trees for small gardens to get started.
+This small palm tree shown above adds to the tropical garden ideas of this space, whilst cleverly splitting the layout into two areas.

 Garden designer Melanie Jackson of Melanie Jackson Garden Design added climbers along the back of this small plot using raised beds, which will soften the high fence and sun bench as they grow.